baldercm/fuzzy-dangerzone/README.md

 ## Docker

-The project contains a `src/main/docker` folder containing the required `Dockerfile`s and start/stop scripts.
+The project contains a `src/main/docker` folder that holds the required `Dockerfile`s and start/stop scripts.

 To build a fully functional Docker environment, simply use